Scribble-Works/preptime-api/README.md

 To set up Supabase JS client:

 ```

 $ yarn add @supabase/supabase-js

 ```

 - The project url and key can be found in the project setting of your supabase project

+To self host supabase on your local computer to make app accessible without internet access ,refer to the self hosting guide by supabase [here](https://supabase.com/docs/guides/self-hosting)

 You will then have to create your environment variables in a .env file with the following variables: